 I wouldn’t go to the extreme to say that all people pleaser have a hidden agenda.
 Yes, some people please others with an intention of getting something in return.
 For example, employees treating their boss or someone with authority exceptionally nice to gain favors.
-Or someone complimenting on your talent to get you help them do something.
+Or someone complimenting on your talent to get you to help them do something.

 What are you getting when pleasing people?

-But there are also people pleasers who don’t know they want something in return.
+But there are also people-pleasers who don’t know they want something in return.
 For example, some are so nice to everyone because they believe that everyone would be nice to them if they are nice to others.
 There’s an expected outcome for being nice, but they might not realize it because they aren’t aware of their belief systems.